AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-customizingviewer/r-html5-aem-carousel-customize-setindicator.md

 >
 >Set indicator supports the mode attribute selector, which you can use to apply different styles for dotted and numeric operation modes.
 In particular, `mode="numeric"` corresponds to the numeric operation mode; `mode="dotted"` corresponds to the default dot state.

-Example - to set up set indicator with a white background:
+As an example, suppose you want to set up a set indicator with a white background:

 ```
 .s7carouselviewer .s7setindicator {